Jexasa/CTI_STIX2/README.md

 # CTI_STIX2

-This is an exercise that was assigned by my University's Cyber Security Club, regarding Cyber Threat Intellignece with the Python module STIX2
+This is a challenge that was assigned University's Cyber Security Club, regarding Cyber Threat Intellignece with the Python module STIX2